FunkyDe/ho-ieee/README.md

 # TODOlist:

-- Triggerize store_bitwise and to_float
+- Triggerize to_float
+    - Recode converter to not use for/while loops
 - Add ftp and ptf wrappers
 - Comparison
 - Addition